jiho/discr/README.md

 ### Extract deployments

-The directory described above holds the raw data.
+The directory described above holds the whole raw data record.
 To be analysed, it needs to be split into deployments.
 The deployments are smaller than the raw data and are usually stored elsewhere.

-Start RStudio a create a new project (`File > New Project...`).
-Use a new directory and create an empty project.
-This directory will be your working directory. `discuss` will store the deployments in a sub-directory called "deployments" there.
+The usual (and simplest way of working) is to create a new directory which will be your R working directory for the project (where you will stode your custom analysis code etc.) and to store deployments in a sub-directory of it called "deployments".

+NB: if you use RStudio <http://www.rstudio.com/products/rstudio/download/>, this translates into creating a new project (`File > New Project...`, use a new directory, create an empty project) and creating a "deployments" directory inside it.

-In the console, load `discuss`
+In an R console, in your working directory:

+    # load 'discuss'
     library("discuss")

-and split the data with

-    disc_split_deployments(raw="/path/to/raw/data")
+    # create the deployments directory
+    dir.create("deployments")
+    # extract deployments
+    disc_extract_deployments(raw="/path/to/raw/data")

 If you want to extract only a few deployments, use

-    disc_split_deployments(raw="/path/to/raw/data", ids=10:20)
+    disc_extract_deployments(raw="/path/to/raw/data", ids=10:20)

 for deployments 10 to 20 or

-    disc_split_deployments(raw="/path/to/raw/data", ids=c("1a", "2a", "2b", "6"))
+    disc_extract_deployments(raw="/path/to/raw/data", ids=c("1a", "2a", "2b", "6"))

 for deployments 1a, 2a, 3b and 6, for example.
 (NB: This highlights why having integer deployment identifiers is easier.)

-See `?disc_split_deployments` for more information.
+See `?disc_extract_deployments` for more information.

 ### Process deployments

-Open the RStudio project created above.
-This sets your working directory correctly.
+Open R in your working directory (or open the RStudio project created above).
 In the console load `discuss`

     library(`discuss`)

 The process deployments with a command such as

-    disc(1:20, actions=c("calib", "track"))
+    disc(1:10, actions=c("calib", "track"))

-to calibrate the arena dimensions and track the larva on deployments 1 to 20.
-Actions can be:
+to calibrate the arena dimensions and track the larva on deployments 1 to 10.

-- "camera compass angle" : measure the angle between the camera and the compass
-- "calibrate" : measure the arena on an image, to
-- "track" : track one (or several) larva(e) manually
-- "correct" : correct larvae tracks in cardinal reference
-- "stats" : compute statistics on larvae positions
+See `?disc` for a description of all actions and more examples.
 Default actions are "calibrate", "track", "correct", and "stats".

 Check your progress with